michaela10c/connectome-fidelity/README.md

   with known T4/T5 differences in direction selectivity strength
-- The Experiment 2 biological comparison is uninterpretable due to a structural mismatch in the biological RDM construction; a matched-stimulus biological reference would be required to extend the upper bound analysis to the 24-condition case
+- The Experiment 2 biological comparison is uninterpretable due to a structural mismatch in the biological RDM construction; a matched-stimulus biological reference would be required to extend the biological reference analysis to the 24-condition case
 - Linear CKA (Kornblith et al. 2019) provides independent corroboration of the RSA
   result: CKA(CC, Random) = 0.502 (Exp 1, p = 0.0095) and 0.647 (Exp 2, p < 0.0001),
   both significantly greater than chance (permutation test against stimulus-label null); the Exp 2 bootstrap CI is wide due to a bimodal distribution caused by near-overflow activations in some stable random models — the permutation test is the primary inference